InteractiveCologne/squidcard-service/README.md

-# Squidcard-Service
+# YAK-Service

-Central Service for Squidcards
+Central Service for YAKs

+### Description

+Yet Another Kard is a SmartCard introduced at the Interactive Cologne.

 #### More to come